ibbles/LearningUnrealEngine/Niagara emitters.md

 Emitters are assets that live in the Content Browser.
 Emitters are single-purpose, reusable components.
 Emitters are building blocks for Systems.
+Systems are containers for emitters, which it combines to create an effect.
 We only set defaults on the Emitter.
 An emitter instance in a System can be tweaked.
+Emitter parameters are set by the system they belong to or become parameters of the system.
 Emitters are containers for modules.
+Emitter are containers for modules that are stacked on each other.
 They contain modules that provide the intended behavior of the particles.
+Parameters on modules bubble up to become parameters on the emitter unless set by the emitter itself.
 The modules are stacked, so that one run after the other.
+Theses phases are called groups, as they are a group of modules.
 The module stacks are grouped into:
 - Emitter Spawn: When the emitter is spawned.
 - Emitter Update: Every update.